 New York City Mayor Bill de Blasio absconded to Germany to join the G20 protests last week.
-It comes days after NYPD Officer Miosotis Familia was shot and killed while sitting in her patrol car.
+It comes days after NYPD Officer Miosotis Familia was shot and killed while sitting in a RV-styled command post.
 The murderer, Alexander Bonds, was shot and killed by other officers.
 Reportedly, the Germans paid for the trip, but de Blasio didn’t tell anyone about it.

 “What a horrible, little man child this is to sneak out the city.
 He leaves his city, his responsibilities to go protests; he’s such a dirt bag,” said Gutfeld.
 “Please someone challenge De Blasio.
 If something bad happens here, we don’t have a mayor.”

 The mayor said this trip was booked over a week in advance, and that as the mayor of the nation’s biggest city he had an obligation to represent the country different than the president.
 Now, in liberal land, this would be considered a Logan Act violation if de Blasio was a Republican.
 De Blasio skipping town also meant he was forced to miss the swearing in of 524 new NYPD officers (via Fox News):

 De Blasio appeared on the "Ask the Mayor" segment on WNYC's "The Brian Lehrer Show" Friday, calling in from Hamburg.
 The mayor departed Thursday evening to attend protest events, keeping hush about his plans until hours before he left.

 De Blasio told Lehrer the government of Hamburg invited him to come about 10 to 12 days ago and he was going to announce the trip earlier this week.